databrickslabs/overwatch/docs-compose/overwatch_docs/content/GettingStarted/_index.md

 and the job run setup, Overwatch runs best as a black box -- enable it and forget about it.

 ## Cluster Requirements
-* DBR 7.3+ tests completed on latest LTS version.
+* DBR 9.1LTS
+  * Overwatch will likely run on later versions but is built and tested on 9.1LTS
 * Add the relevant [dependencies](#cluster-dependencies)
-* Azure - Spot Instances not yet tested

 ### Cluster Dependencies
 Add the following dependencies to your cluster
 * Overwatch Assembly (fat jar): `com.databricks.labs:overwatch_2.12:<latest>`
 * **(Azure Only)** azure-eventhubs-spark - integration with Azure EventHubs
-    * Maven Coordinate: `com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.18`
+    * Maven Coordinate: `com.microsoft.azure:azure-eventhubs-spark_2.12:2.3.21`

 ### Notes on Autoscaling
 * Auto-scaling compute -- **Not Recommended** Use [**Intelligent Scaling**]({{%relref "GettingStarted/configuration.md"%}}/#intelligentscaling)